civiform/docs/docs/it-manual/infrastructure-requirements.md

 **Email Sending Service**

-For a cloud deployment, examples would be AWS SNS or Azure SendGrid.
+For a cloud deployment, an example would be AWS SES.

 For a local deployment, one would need to interface with the government's own email systems.

 **Authentication Systems**

 Two systems are needed: one which is configured to authenticate applicants, and one configured to authenticate administrators.
-Both systems must be OIDC compliant, and the adminstrator-systems must have configurable claims.
+Both systems must be OIDC compliant, and the administrator-systems must have configurable claims.

 ## Why Cloud Deployment is Preferred